How to Import From China in 6 Steps: 2023 Guide

 Once you’re satisfied with your new supplier, you can attempt to negotiate before making a full purchase.
 Of course, high-volume businesses have more bargaining power, but even small operations may be able to negotiate price, freight terms, deposit terms, and packaging details.

-Whether you’re initiating a new business relationship or maintaining an existing one, visiting your suppliers in China is a worthwhile investment of time and money.
+Whether you’re initiating a new business relationship or maintaining an existing one, visiting your suppliers in China can be a worthwhile investment of time and money.

 Gianluca Boncompagni of Off Road Tents recalls that visiting his trade partners in China improved their relationships dramatically.
 “Communication totally changes; they put a face to the name, they realize you are for real and legit, and they know you are prepared and not joking around.